-All vegetation on Public Land is protected under the Local Government Act and part 3 of SEPP (Vegetation in Non-Rural Areas) 2017.
+All vegetation on Public Land is protected under the Local Government Act and State Environmental Planning Policy (Biodiversity and Conservation) 2021.
 Council permission is required to undertake any work on Public Land.
 Any person or organisation can apply to undertake work on Council trees and the application will be assessed as outlined below.

 Assessment of a Tree Permit Application

 Council’s Tree Management Officer will assess the application and provide the determination to the applicant.
 This process usually takes up to 10 working days.
 The assessment and determination is based on a visual inspection of the subject tree and consideration of the documentation provided with the application.
 Council does not provide a tree consultation service and the assessment is not a tree hazard assessment.

 What will Council consider when assessing a tree permit application?